Cannabis Business Office

 Cannabis Business Consulting

 Qualified consultants with decades of combined experience will be available to guide businesses through their foundational steps, a rapid growth stage, or a need to increase operational efficiencies.

-Cannabis Business Loans
+Cannabis Business Loan

 High dollar loans for growth-oriented, social equity owned cannabis businesses will provide access to capital for seed funding, ongoing business expenses, improvement projects, and more to support business expansion and improve operations.
-Launching in 2023.